karafka/waterdrop/README.md

 Gem used to send messages to Kafka in an easy way with an extra validation layer.
 It is a part of the [Karafka](https://github.com/karafka/karafka) ecosystem.

-WaterDrop is based on Zendesks [delivery_boy](https://github.com/zendesk/delivery_boy) gem.

-It is:
+It:

- - Thread safe
+ - Is thread safe
+ - Supports sync producing
- - Supports sync and async producers
+ - Supports async producing
+ - Supports buffering
+ - Supports producing messages to multiple clusters
+ - Supports multiple delivery policies
- - Working with 0.11+ Kafka
+ - Works with Kafka 1.0+ and Ruby 2.4+

 ## Installation